 There were so many announcements being made that it’s impossible to cover them all.
 We’ll be busy in the coming months delivering webinars and blogs and sharing these developments with you all.

-For more on what’s new from Ignite 2019, watch our tech update webinar where Dave Guest will be summing up all the key changes and improvements coming to Azure AD, AIP, MCAS and more.
+For more on what’s new to Microsoft 365, watch our tech update webinar where Dave Guest will be summing up all the key changes and improvements coming to Azure AD, AIP, MCAS and more.

 Eight-time winner of the Microsoft Partner of the Year Award for Identity Management, Enterprise Mobility, and Security and Compliance.